sassoftware/esp-studio-examples/Basic/lua_state/README.md

 1. Receive the stock trade data.
 2. Use a Lua window to generate events every time a new stock symbol price exceeds the current maximum price for that stock symbol.

-To view the project in its entirety, see the attached file [luaState.xml](luaState.xml).
+To view the project in its entirety, see the [model.xml](model.xml) file.

 ### Source Data